open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 for [emitting LogRecords](./api.md#emit-logrecord) that conform to the [semantic conventions for Events](./semantic_conventions/events.md).

-Unlike the Trace, Metric and Log APIs, the Event API does not support alternative implementations.
-Instead, the Event API is a concrete implementation which delegates to the [Log API](./api.md).

 ## EventLogger

 The `EventLogger` is the entrypoint of the Event API, and is responsible for